 Working in your PJs is novel, for about a week, but then it makes you feel average.
 Instead, get dressed to impress.
 Better still, dress for success.
 The power is that you adopt the ‘identity’.
 So if you want to be unproductive and act like a sloth, stay in your PJs.
 If you want to step up your game, lead with inner strength and confidence, and dress like you want to perform.

 If you don’t love what you do, you’ll never give it your 100%.
 So, check in with yourself… are you happy with your job?
 Do you get excited to do your work?
 Do you love Mondays?
 If not, what can you do to make it more enjoyable?
 What job WOULD excite you every day?
 Powerful question huh?

 5. Create a Powerful Workspace

-Your environment determines your behaviours and your outcomes.
+Your environment determines your behaviors and your outcomes.
 So plan for success and optimize your productivity.
 Create a vibrant desk area/workspace with lots of natural light and limited distractions.
-Stay organised, reduce clutter and add some ‘anchors and triggers’, like your affirmations or pictures of dream travel destinations, your dream Pool Villa to support your aspirations.
+Stay organized, reduce clutter and add some ‘anchors and triggers’, like your affirmations or pictures of dream travel destinations, your dream Pool Villa to support your aspirations.

 6. Separate Work and Life

 Create Rules.
 Set your work hours and commit to them, whether that’s 9-5 Monday to Friday or every day from 7-12.
 Find what works for you and once you’re done for the day, build powerful ‘shut down’ routines, like a bullet journal to assess your day, identify what can be improved, and optimize what’s working well.

 Ditch your biggest distraction and turn on DND.
 Newer phones now have a ‘focus mode’ too, so you can only use apps related to your work – perfect if you need to take calls during your workday.
 Social Media is the killer of productivity.
 Yes, I know you know this, but you’re still addicted, right?
 Make the call and build your productive focus without social distraction.